HxHippy/PWGen/website/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to PwGen
+# Welcome to PwGen-rust

-Welcome to **PwGen** - the advanced password and secrets manager built in Rust! 🦀
+Welcome to **PwGen-rust** - the advanced password and secrets manager built in Rust! 🦀

-## What is PwGen?
+## What is PwGen-rust?

-PwGen is a modern, secure, and user-friendly password and secrets management solution designed for individuals, developers, and teams.
-Built with Rust for maximum performance and security, PwGen provides enterprise-grade encryption while maintaining an intuitive user experience.
+PwGen-rust is a modern, secure, and user-friendly password and secrets management solution designed for individuals, developers, and teams.
+Built with Rust for maximum performance and security, PwGen-rust provides enterprise-grade encryption while maintaining an intuitive user experience.

+### 🎉 v1.2.0 Optimization Release

+**Latest improvements:**
+- **30-40% smaller binaries** through dependency optimization
+- **Enhanced security** with modern cryptography (SHA-256 only)
+- **Flexible build options** for different deployment scenarios
+- **Cross-platform installers** (Snap, NSIS, WiX, PKG, DMG)
+- **Conditional compilation** for platform-specific features

 ### 🎯 Key Features